cms-sw/cmssw/HeterogeneousCore/SonicCore/README.md

 For the `Async` mode, `finish()` should be called inside the communication protocol callback function (implementations may vary).

 When `finish()` is called, the success or failure of the call should be conveyed.
-If a call fails, it can optionally be retried.
-This is only allowed if the call failure does not cause an exception.
+If a call fails without raising an exception, it can be retried through an ordered chain of retry actions rather than a single fixed number of tries.
+The chain is configured per client through a `Retry` `VPSet` parameter, where each `PSet` specifies a `retryType` plus any action-specific parameters; VPSet order is try order.
 Therefore, if retrying is desired, any exception should be converted to a `LogWarning` or `LogError` message by the client.
-A Python configuration parameter can be provided to enable retries with a specified maximum number of allowed tries.

 The client must also provide a static method `fillPSetDescription()` to populate its parameters in the `fillDescriptions()` for the producers that use the client:
 ```cpp